Rich, Young and Pretty

-Rich, Young and Pretty is a 1951 American musical comedy film produced by Joe Pasternak for Metro-Goldwyn-Mayer and directed by Norman Taurog.
-Written by Dorothy Cooper and adapted as a screenplay by Cooper and Sidney Sheldon, it stars Jane Powell, Danielle Darrieux, Wendell Corey, and Fernando Lamas, features The Four Freshmen, and introduces Vic Damone.
-This was Darrieux's first Hollywood film since The Rage of Paris (1938).
+Rich, Young and Pretty is a 1951 Metro-Goldwyn-Mayer American musical comedy film produced by Joe Pasternak, directed by Norman Taurog and starring Jane Powell, Danielle Darrieux, Wendell Corey and Fernando Lamas.
+The original story was written by Dorothy Cooper and adapted as a screenplay by Cooper and Sidney Sheldon.
+The film features The Four Freshmen and introduces Vic Damone.

 Plot

-Elizabeth (Jane Powell) accompanies her wealthy Texan rancher father (Wendell Corey) on a visit to Paris, where her mother (Danielle Darrieux) lives.
-In Paris, she meets Andre (Vic Damone), an eager young Frenchman.
-The father tries to keep her from marrying the Frenchman and avoid the mistake he made when he married her mother.
+Elizabeth Rogers accompanies her wealthy Texan rancher father on a visit to Paris, where her mother lives.
+While there, she meets Andre, an eager young Frenchman.
+Her father tries to prevent her from marrying Andre to avoid the mistake that he had made when he married her mother.